maciti/ChessAI/README.md

 A simple windows form project

-<b>ChessLibrary</b>
+<h3>ChessLibrary</h3>

 A class library project that contains the logic of the game.
-The main class is Board.cs
+The main class that contains the logic is Board.cs

-<b>AIPlayerLibrary</b>
+<h3>AIPlayerLibrary</h3>

-A class library project that
+A class library project that plays against the user.
+The main class is AIPlayer.cs that is responsible to calculate the next move.
+The algorithm used by AIPlayer.CalculateNextMove(Board) is a minmax implementation with alpha beta pruning